Brovana (arformoterol tartrate)

 What are the possible side effects of Brovana?

-- Chest pain
+- Chest or back pain

 - Leg cramps